1. Can I come to Macalester as an exchange student?

 After acceptance, you will need to submit financial information including the Certificate of Finance through your online account.
 Once this is received, International Student Programs (ISP) will use this information to complete your I-20 and send it to you.
 You will use this information to secure a visa.
 Please contact your home university’s international office or ISP for more information relating to visas.
 ISP should email you for additional details in mid-May for Fall and Academic Year students and mid-November for Spring students.

 Information on arrival dates will be shared with students soon after acceptance.
 Helpful information can also be found in ISP’s Pre-Departure Checklist and FAQs.

 Before classes begin, incoming exchange students are required to participate in Pre-Orientation for International Students (PO4IS) followed by regular Orientation Programming.
 Be mindful of the arrival date for orientation.
 You are required to attend.

 9. What co-curricular activities can I participate in?

-Many exchange students participate in ISP programming, such as the Host Family Program, Talk and Tea, and Country Spotlight.
-Also, Campus Activities and Operations regularly organizes events like Mac@Night, Midnight Breakfast, and more.
+Many exchange students participate in ISP programming, such as the Talk and Tea and Country Spotlight.
+Also, Campus Activities and Operations regularly organizes events like [email protected], Midnight Breakfast, and more.
 The Program Board (PB) hosts events throughout the year, including Springfest, Pub Quiz, Movie Nights, and more.
 Many exchange students join student organizations while at Macalester.
 You can find out more information about these organizations by attending the Student Organization Fair or check out the list of 100+ student orgs online.
 Additionally, exchange students often volunteer in the local Minneapolis-St. Paul community.
 The Civic Engagement Center (CEC) connects students with community organizations.
-The Department of Multicultural Life (DML) hosts a wide-range of campus groups and events, as does the Gender & Sexuality Resource Center and the Center for Religious and Spiritual Life.
+The Department of Multicultural Life (DML) hosts a wide range of campus groups and events, as do the Gender & Sexuality Resource Center and the Center for Religious and Spiritual Life.